 \subsection{Problem Definition and Notations}

 We address conversational empathy measurement as a classification problem.
-Denote a dialogue as $\mathcal{D}$ consisting of a few utterances $u_i$, $\mathcal{D}=\lbrace u_1, u_2, \ldots u_{|\mathcal{D}|}\rbrace$, we are interested in learning a function $f_{\theta}: U \rightarrow Y$ parameterized by $\theta$ that maps the $i$-th utterance $u_i \in \mathcal{D}$ to a corresponding label $y$ in the label space $Y$.
-Depending on different problem settings across different tasks, such labels can be the presence of expressed communicative intents or perceived empathy aspects, e.g., a binary classification of whether an utterance is perceived as being empathetic or not within its context.
-The $i$-th utterance $u_i$ consists of $|u_i|$ tokens.
-Given the limitation of the maximum input length of language models, often we cannot use the entire dialogue as input.
-Thus we use a sliding approach similar to existing works~\cite{cao-etal-2019-observing,welivita2021large}.
+Denote a dialogue as $\mathcal{D}$ consisting of a few utterances $u_i$, $\mathcal{D}=\lbrace u_1, u_2, \ldots u_{|\mathcal{D}|}\rbrace$, we aim to learn a function $f_{\theta}: U \rightarrow Y$ parameterized by $\theta$ that maps the $i$-th utterance $u_i \in \mathcal{D}$ to a corresponding label $y$ in the label space $Y$.
+Such labels can be the presence of expressed communicative intents or perceived empathy aspects.
+Given the limitation of the maximum input length of language models, we use a sliding approach similar to existing works~\citep{cao-etal-2019-observing,welivita2021large}.
 In practice, function $f$ takes as input the targeted utterance $u_i$ together with its $j$ preceding utterances and $j'$ proceeding utterances as a concatenated natural language sequence, i.e. $\texttt{Concat}( u_{i-j}, \ldots, u_{i-1}, u_{i}, u_{i+1}, \ldots, u_{i+j'} )$.
-Such decision choice echos the interactional empathy interpretation --- the meaning and the effect of an utterance, i.e., whether it conveys a specific communicative intent, and whether the listener perceives this utterance as empathetic and reacts accordingly.
+Such decision choice echos the interactional empathy interpretation---the meaning and the effect of an utterance (whether it is perceived as empathetic or not) depends on its context with both the speaker and the listener, alongside their social roles.